springtype-org/springtype/src/packages/cli/st-ssr/README.md

     const dom = await ssr('http://127.0.0.1:8080/#/someSubPage');
     await saveDOMSnapshot(dom, 'someSubPage.html');

-Can you imagine this task to be any simpler? :)
+Can you imagine SSR to be any simpler? :)

 _Have a lot of fun!_

 ### Limitations & Performance

-- No limitations are known, as this solution uses a headless chrome (Google Chrome) under it's hood.
+- Limitations of Chromium vs. Google Chrome apply (e.g. media codecs)
-- As fast and memory efficient as Google Chrome.
+- As fast and memory efficient as Chromium

 ### Congratulations